delpinolisette/delpinolisette.github.io/line_alg.md

                         - $$tr: L(V,V) \mapsto \mathbb{F}$$
                         - such that for all $$v \in V$$ and $$f \in V^{v}$$
                         - $$tr(s_{f,v}) = f(v)$$
+                * proof of lemma:
+                    - fundamental fact: every linear function (any linear transformation) is uniquely determined by what it does to a basis (by its values on a basis)
+                    - from this fact, it suffices to constrct a basis of all linear functions from V to V, $$L(V,V)$$ that consists of operators of the form $$s_{f,v}$$

 ### Lecture 14: Row Reduction